decargroup/navlie/README.rst

     make html

-and the documentation will be updated, and viewable by opening the ``docs/index.html`` file in your browser.
+after which the documentation will be updated, and viewable by opening the ``docs/index.html`` file in your browser.
 In terms of actually writing documentation, we use the numpy format, which can be seen in some of the existing docstrings in the code, and used as a template.

 Alternatively and prefereably, install the `autoDocstring extension for VSCode. <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>` and change the docstring format in the settings to `numpy`.